 UVACanvas Transition FAQs

-- Why are we replacing UVACollab with a new Learning Management System (LMS)?
+- Why did we move from UVACollab to a new Learning Management System (LMS)?

-Today, multiple LMS platforms are utilized across the University as our central UVACollab system does not adequately meet the needs of all of our schools.
-As a result, undergraduate students navigate up to three different learning management systems during a given semester.
+Prior to the transition, multiple LMS platforms were utilized across the University as UVACollab system did not adequately meet the needs of all of our schools.
+As a result, undergraduate students navigated up to three different learning management systems during a given semester.

 Further, the Sakai platform (which UVACollab is based upon) has a dwindling user base, with fewer peer institutions contributing to platform enhancements and improvements.
 Most of our peers have transitioned to new, easy-to-use platforms with powerful features that are continually enhanced through ongoing vendor support and development.
 Among our research university peers, only one other institution continues to utilize the Sakai platform with no active LMS transition plan.